jtr860830/OpenFaaS-demo/README.md

 3. Create vendor directory: `go mod vendor`
 4. Build and deploy this new function: `faas-cli up -f go-fn.yml --gateway http://$(minikube ip):31112`

+## How to use this example repository

+1. Deploy OpenFaaS
+2. Clone this repository
+3. Modify yml file's Docker Hub username in image tag
+4. Deploy function

 ## Reference